Adamya-class patrol vessel: Construction history

-2022 – 2023
+2022

 On 28 March 2022, the Indian Ministry of Defence awarded the contract for eight fast patrol vessels to the Goa Shipyard Limited.
 The cost of the project amounts to ₹473 crore.
 Under the Buy (Indian-IDDM) Category, GSL designed, developed, and manufactured these surface platforms indigenously.
 As per the contract, the vessels needed to be delivered within 45 months of signing the contract.

+2023

+25 August 2023: Defence Secretary Shri Giridhar Aramane laid the keel of the first four of the fast patrol vessels for the Coast Guard.

 The construction began circa 2023 on all the ships.

 2024

-25 August 2024: Defence Secretary Shri Giridhar Aramane laid the keel of four of the fast patrol vessels for the Coast Guard.
+28 August 2024: Goa Shipyard Limited laid the keel of the second four of the fast patrol vessels for the Coast Guard.

 28 October: GSL launched first two ships simultaneously, named Adamya (256) and Akshar (257), utilising the state-of-art Ship Lift System.

 2025

 6 January 2025: The third and fourth ships, named Amulya (258) and Akshay (259), were launched.

 16 June: The fifth ship of the class, Achal, was launched.

 25 June: The maiden ship Adamya was inducted into active service.

 29 July: The sixth ship of the class, Atal, was launched.

 18 September: Akshar, the second ship was delivered the to Indian Coast Guard following the First Reading Ceremony and Handing Over Ceremony.

 19 September: Adamya was commissioned at ICGS Paradip under the administrative and operational control of Commander, Coast Guard Region (North East), Kolkata, through Commander, Coast Guard District Headquarter 7 located at Paradip.
 The commissioning commander of the ship is Commandant Anurag Pandey.

 4 October: Akshar was commissioned at ICGS Karaikal under the administrative and operational control of Commander, Coast Guard Region (East), Chennai, through Commander, Coast Guard District Headquarter 13 located at Puducherry.
 The commissioning commander of the ship is Commandant (JG) Subhendu Chakraborty.

 24 October: The last of the two remaining ships, Ajit and Aparajit, were simultaneously launched by Smt.
 Manju Sharma, in the presence of Financial Advisor (Defence Services) Dr. Mayank Sharma, the Chief Guest.
 The event was also attended by Commander, ICG Region (West) Inspector General Bhisham Sharma along with senior officers from the ICG and Goa Shipyard Limited.

+30 November: The third ship from the project, Amulya, was delivered to the Indian Coast Guard on 30 November 2025.
+The ship will be commissioned soon and will be based in Paradip alongside the lead ship Adamya.

+19 December: Amulya was commissioned on 19 December 2025 in Goa.
+The commissioning ceremony was presided over by Joint Secretary (IC), Ceremonial & CAO Shri Amitabh Prasad, and attended by senior officials of ICG, Central and State Governments, and representatives from GSL.
+ICGS Amulya will be based at Paradip, Odisha, operating under the administrative and operational control of the Commander, Coast Guard Region (North East).
+The ship is commanded by Commandant (JG) Anupam Singh and has a complement of 05 officers and 34 personnel.